aschober/vinyl-cast/README.md

 Note there is about a 3 sec delay in the audio stream from the record player to Chromecast speakers most likely due to buffering of the audio stream by the Chromecast device.

-# Dev Setup
+# Dev Notes

 #### Gracenote SDK for Music ACR
-The Gracenote SDK is used to perform msuic ACR.
+The Gracenote SDK is used to perform music ACR.
 You will need to provide your own `Client ID` and `Client Tag` in `MusicRecognizer.java`.
 This can be obtained by signing up and creating an app at the [Gracenote Developer](https://developer.gracenote.com/gnsdk) site.

+#### Audio Conversion
+The app converts the raw 16 bit PCM stereo audio data captured from the USB sound card at a sample rate of 48kHz to an AAC LC 192kbps encoded stream with ADTS headers which is sent via HTTP 1.1 chunked transfer encoding.

 # Future Ideas